 Every change that I secretly wished for, became all the more relevant in my new life.

 Leaving me with no other option but to face each hurdle and fight with zeal if I wished to survive my new life.

 If you have read my blog from the start, you’d be well aware of my struggles, failures, frustrations and everything part of my life today.

 Though I still can’t claim to know the purpose of my life, but having come thus far, I am confident that I am beginning to understand that I can’t hope to know it anytime soon till I develop a thick skin and a deaf ear to every possible negativity that constantly aims to drag me down.

 I am in a better position than I was at the start of this year, blessed with a clearer vision than what I had six months from today.
-That can be considered quite an achievement to keep me motivated and going.
+That’s quite an achievement in itself and enough to keep me going.

-My takeaways from my experiences in the journey of finding the true purpose of my life:
+My takeaways from the journey of finding the true purpose of my life:

 - Life allows us no escape.
 Whatever we leave undone, we will have to finish before life allows us to move ahead.